bakerds/TTL2024/routing-security/README.md

 - Level3 - rr.level3.net
 - NTT - rr.ntt.net

-Most IRR databases mirror eachother.
+Most IRR databases mirror the others.

 The IRR can be queried using whois: `whois -h rr.arin.net AS14773`